 Only one other protein-containing synthetic surfactant, Lucinactant had reached the stage of being used in comparative clinical trials in preterm neonates.13,14 Lucinactant contains a high concentration of the synthetic peptide sinapultide (KL-4), designed to have similar activity to SP-B, but no SP-C peptide.
 Lucinactant is a viscous fluid requiring warming to 44ºC then vigorous shaking until it becomes a free-flowing suspension.
 The approved treatment dose volume is 5·8 mL/kg.
 In contrast, CHF5633 is more akin to poractant alfa in terms of its handling requirements and the observed clinical response parallels that observed in trials of existing animal-derived surfactants.15,16

-Current thinking about optimal management of RDS is to aim where possible to avoid mechanical ventilation.17 Administering surfactant without mechanical ventilation is gaining acceptance as a strategy to minimise lung injury.18,19 Fourteen babies in this study were extubated within 30 minutes of CHF5633 administration, including 10 where clinicians successfully employed the IN-SUR-E method.
+Current thinking about optimal management of RDS is to aim where possible to avoid mechanical ventilation.17 Administering surfactant without mechanical ventilation is gaining acceptance as a strategy to minimise lung injury.18,19 Fourteen babies in this study were extubated within 30 minutes of CHF5633 administration, including 10 where clinicians employed the IN-SUR-E technique.
+Future comparative trials of CHF5633 should therefore explore all potential modes of administration including minimally invasive techniques.

 Animal-derived surfactants require pooling of material from multiple animals.
 Quality control is stringent, but many stakeholders would be reassured if the theoretical risks of infection could be avoided.
 There is a drive towards ensuring that children of all ages have access to age-appropriate formulations.
 This involves tailoring administration to the needs of the child and optimising pharmaceutical quality of the product.
-By ensuring that the volume to be administered is as small as possible and avoiding use of animal products, the development of CHF5633 addresses these needs.
+By ensuring that the volume to be administered is small and avoiding use of animal products, the development of CHF5633 addresses these needs.
 Ideally it would also prove to be more efficacious in some circumstances.
-Studies in a sheep model of acute lung injury suggest that CHF5633 may be more resistant to inactivation than poractant alfa.20 This raises the possibility that it may have advantages in severe disease, or in other causes of respiratory failure associated with surfactant inhibition.21-24
+Studies in a sheep model of acute lung injury suggest that CHF5633 may be more resistant to inactivation than poractant-alfa.20 This raises the possibility that it may have advantages in severe disease, or in other causes of respiratory failure associated with surfactant inhibition.21-24

-In conclusion, CHF5633 is the first synthetic surfactant to contain analogues to both surfactant proteins, SP-B and SP-C. This first-in-human study shows that it was well tolerated by preterm babies with mild RDS and raised no safety concerns, with a promising clinical efficacy profile.
-Larger trials are now warranted and if these produce similar results it is likely that this would herald a new era of synthetic surfactant treatment.
+In conclusion, CHF5633 is the first synthetic surfactant to contain analogues to both surfactant proteins, SP-B and SP-C. This first-in-human study shows that it was well tolerated by preterm babies with moderate RDS and raised no safety concerns, with a promising clinical efficacy profile.
+Larger trials are warranted and if these produce similar results it is likely that this will herald a new era of synthetic surfactant treatment.

 What is already known on this topic: